What is the Interlibrary Loan and Article Delivery service?

 Interlibrary loan materials checked out to you may be recalled by the lending library.
 Rutgers University Libraries recall fines will apply if the item is not returned within the newly established due date, seven days from the date of recall.

 What can be borrowed?

-You can request any journal article that is not available as a full-text e-journal.
+You can request an article from any non-circulating journal that is not available as a full-text e-journal.
 If we cannot scan and fill your article request from the print collections in a Rutgers library, we will get it on interlibrary loan for you.

-You can requests books, government documents, dissertations, microforms, and media not owned by the Libraries.
-Items that are already recalled by another person, "Missing" in the library Catalog, or are long overdue and billed for replacement are also eligible.
+You can request books, government documents, dissertations, microforms, and media not owned by the Libraries.
+Items that are already recalled by another person, "Missing" in QuickSearch, or are long overdue and billed for replacement are also eligible.

 The following materials cannot be borrowed on interlibrary loan:

 - Textbooks and test preparation materials (GMAT, AP, LSAT, MCAT, etc.)

 - Materials on reserve or reference on the same campus (Camden, Newark, or New Brunswick)

 - Materials with an IN-PROCESS status in QuickSearch